konsoio/kondo-clients-js/logging/README.md

 ## createClient

-createClient - the function takes a parameters object and returns an instance of the Log class
+createClient - the function takes a parameters object and returns an instance of the Logging class

 ```typescript
 const client = createClient({